-The Marriott Bonvoy™ Amex Card for Canadians is one of the best travel cards for Canadians, hands-down.
-It comes with an exceptional welcome bonus of 60,000 points—which we’ll show you how to turn into 18 nights at a 5-star hotel—an additional free hotel night every year after the first year, and an impressive travel insurance policy to keep you and your belongings safe and secure.
+The Marriott Bonvoy® American Express®* Card is one of the best travel cards in Canada, hands-down.
+It comes with an exceptional welcome bonus of up to 75,000 points (required spend: $3,000, conditions apply), an additional free hotel night every year after the first year, and an impressive travel insurance policy to keep you and your belongings safe and secure.

-So why is everyone talking about the Marriott Bonvoy™ American Express Card for Canadians these days?
+So why is everyone talking about the Marriott Bonvoy® American Express®* Card for Canadians these days?

 |Free Night Award||✔|